dskoda/quests/README.md

 `-s` specifies the number of sampled environments, `-n` specifies how many runs will be computed (for statistics).

 For additional help with these commands, please use `quests --help`, `quests entropy --help`, and others.

+### API

+To integrate the QUESTS code with other codes, the easiest way is to use the functions to [get descriptors](https://lc.llnl.gov/gitlab/dskoda/quests/-/blob/main/quests/descriptor.py?ref_type=heads#L346) and [compute entropies](https://lc.llnl.gov/gitlab/dskoda/quests/-/blob/main/quests/entropy.py?ref_type=heads#L16).
+More extensive documentation is to come.

 ## Contact